SocialBook User Guide

 • Deletes the people at the specified INDEXES.

-• The indexes refer to the index numbers shown in the displayed person list.
+• The indexes refer to the index numbers shown in the last viewed person list.

-• The indexes must be positive integers not exceeding the largest index number e.g. 1, 2, 3, …
+• The indexes must be positive integers not exceeding the last index number in the last viewed person list.

 • Duplicated valid index inputs would be treated as unique index inputs.